loopline-systems/closeio-api-wrapper/README.md

 -------

 The Close.io API Wrapper is licensed under the MIT License - see the LICENSE file for details<br />
-*!We are not affiliated with Close.io itself.*
+*!
+We are not affiliated with Close.io itself.*